Worship and Music

 Our main service is the weekly sung celebration of the Holy Eucharist on Sunday mornings at 9.30am which follows the long established tradition of Anglo-Catholic worship with incense is used at every service.
 The words of the liturgy are in traditional language with congregational singing of John Merbecke's Communion Setting, hymns from the New English Hymnal and the service ending with the Angelus except for the third Sunday of every month when the Eucharist ends with a short service of Benediction.

 Each service lasts just over an hour and is followed by light refreshments in St Peter’s Rooms immediately adjacent to the church to which all are invited.

 In addition to our Sunday worship, other Festivals and Holy Days in the course of the Church's year may be celebrated most particularly during Advent, Lent and Holy Week.

 Midweek Said Eucharist every Tuesday at 10.00am

-A said service of Holy Communion will begin again on Tuesday mornings every week at 10.00am from 10 September.
+A said service of Holy Communion takes place on Tuesday mornings every week at 10.00am.
 Please do join us for this quiet, reflective service lasting a little over 30 minutes; a chance to reconnect with God in the midst of the working week.

 Information about all our current services and activities may be found on our Church Diary page.